zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-database-partitions/ggv-db-partitions.md

     * Lab: Prepare Setup (Free-tier and Paid Tenants only)
     * Lab: Environment Setup
     * Lab: Initialize Environment
-* From the [Get Started with Oracle GoldenGate Veridata Workshop](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=833&p210_type=1&session=13638147975386), the following are required to complete this lab:
-    * Source and Target connections are created as described in [Lab: Create Datasource Connections](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=833&p210_type=1&session=13638147975386).
+* Source and Target connections are created.
+See **Lab: Create Datasource Connections** for steps to create connections.
-    * Follow the steps to [Create a Group](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=833&p210_type=1&session=13638147975386).
+* A Group is created.
 Let the Group Name be **Group_DBPartition**.
+See **Lab: Create Groups and Compare Pairs** for steps to create groups.
-    * Follow the steps 1 to 2 in [Create Compare Pairs (on Manual Mapping Tab)](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=833&p210_type=1&session=1455719632468).
+* Create Compare Pairs (on Manual Mapping Tab): Follow the Tasks 1 to 2 in **Lab: Create Groups and Compare Pairs** to create a compare pair.

 ## **Task 1:** Configure Database Row Partitioning
 To configure Database Row Partitioning: